felixleopold/hammerspoon/README.md

 1. Check the Hammerspoon console for error messages.
 2. Ensure all required dependencies are installed and properly configured.
 3. Verify that your `user_config.json` file is correctly formatted and contains valid settings.
+4. Try resetting to default settings using the Setup Wizard.

 ## Changelog